lvndry/gossip/README.md

 I used Next.js with React and TailwindCSS for the frontend.
 I went for ai sdk from vercel as it's pretty straightforward to use

+## Areas of improvement

+- It's a very basic rag at the moment, I'd go for an agentic rag in prod, agent that has access to Qdrant as a tool for semantic search
+- I'd at least parallelize the article processing
+- I'd store articles in a database.
+Could've used sqlite here for example but wanted to keep extra minimal
+- Agent response streaming